AI's suggestion - looks good, right?

 Beyond Basic Search: What’s Possible

-Since Ref is just another MCP service in NimbleTools, you can compose it with other tools:
+Since Ref is just another MCP server, you can compose it with other tools in your setup:

 Example workflow I built: